 Deborah J. Baker

-Deborah (“Dee”) Baker is an Arbitrator for the Illinois Workers’ Compensation Commission, appointed by the Office of the Governor.
-Dee is very active in the community and volunteers with multiple non-profit organizations and bar associations including the Diversity Scholarship Foundation, the Chicago Bar Association, the Illinois Workers’ Compensation Lawyers Association, the National Association of Women Lawyers, and Cabrini Green Legal Aid.
-Additionally, Dee is a member of the Dean’s Diversity Council at Loyola University Chicago School of Law.
+Dee is very active in the community and volunteers with various non-profit organizations and bar associations including the Chicago Bar Association, the Illinois Workers’ Compensation Lawyers Association, the National Association of Women Lawyers, the Black Women Lawyers Association, and Cabrini Green Legal Aid, NFP.
+Additionally, Dee is a member of the Dean’s Diversity Council at Loyola.

 During law school, Dee competed on a moot court team, served as an Associate Editor on one of Loyola’s prestigious journals, and tutored for the Legal Writing Department.

 BA, Political Science, University of New Mexico

 MA, International & Comparative Politics, Loyola University Chicago

 JD, Certificate in Trial Advocacy, Loyola University Chicago